torvalds/linux/Documentation/bpf/btf.rst

 contract between ELF file and libbpf loader.

-The type and string sections are part of the BTF kernel API, describing the debug info (mostly types related) referenced by the bpf program.
+The type and string sections are part of the BTF kernel API, describing the de info (mostly types related) referenced by the bpf program.
 These two sections are discussed in details in :ref:`BTF_Type_String`.

 .. _BTF_Type_String: